Experimental measurement of the quantum geometric tensor using coupled qubits in diamond

-The quantum geometric tensor (QGT) constitutes a central and ubiquitous concept in quantum mechanics, by providing a geometric structure to the Hilbert space~\cite{Kibble1979,Provost1980,Anandan1990,Brody,Polkovnikov2017}.
-The imaginary part of this tensor corresponds to the well-known Berry curvature~\cite{Simon1983,Berry1984}, which acts as an effective ``electromagnetic" tensor in parameter space~\cite{Bohm_book}.
-This geometric quantity, which is formally associated with the parallel transport of wave functions, is responsible for striking observable phenomena such as the geometric phase~\cite{Bohm_book}, the anomalous Hall effect~\cite{Naga2010}, and topological states of matter~\cite{Hasan2018}.
-In contrast, the real part of the QGT constitutes the Fubini-Study metric~\cite{Provost1980,Anandan1990,Polkovnikov2017}, which defines a notion of distance (a Riemannian metric) in parameter space through the overlap of wavefunctions.
-This ``quantum metric" was shown to play an important role in various contexts, including quantum phase transitions \cite{Zanardi2007}, open quantum systems~\cite{Albert2016}, orbital magnetism~\cite{Gao2015,Pie2016}, localization in insulators~\cite{Souza2000}, excitonic Lamb-shifts in transition-metal dichalcogenides~\cite{Sri2015}, superfluidity in flat bands~\cite{Julku2016}, and topological matter~\cite{Roy2014,Palumbo2018}.
+{\it Introduction.---} The quantum geometric tensor (QGT) constitutes a central and ubiquitous concept in quantum mechanics, by providing a geometric structure to the Hilbert space \cite{01,02,03,04,05}.
+The imaginary part of this tensor corresponds to the well-known Berry curvature \cite{06,07}, which acts as an effective ``electromagnetic'' tensor in parameter space.
+This geometric quantity, which is formally associated with the parallel transport of wave functions \cite{08}, is responsible for striking observable phenomena such as the geometric phase \cite{08}, the anomalous Hall effect \cite{09}, and topological states of matter \cite{10}.
+In contrast, the real part of the QGT constitutes the Fubini-Study metric \cite{02,03,05}, which defines a notion of distance (a Riemannian metric) in parameter space through the overlap of wavefunctions.
+This ``quantum metric'', which is intimately related to quantum fluctuations and dissipative responses of the system~\cite{02,05,11,12}, was shown to play an important role in various contexts, including quantum phase transitions \cite{13}, open quantum systems \cite{14}, orbital magnetism \cite{15,16}, localization in insulators \cite{11}, semiclassical dynamics \cite{17,18}, excitonic Lamb-shifts in transition-metal dichalcogenides \cite{19}, superfluidity in flat bands \cite{20}, and topological matter \cite{21,22}.
+In the context of quantum information, the quantum metric is equivalent to the quantum Fisher information, which is a witness for multipartite entanglement~\cite{23}.

 Various manifestations of the QGT have been observed in experiments, using very different physical platforms and probes.
-On the one hand, the local Berry curvature has been detected in ultracold atomic gases~\cite{Fla2016,Duca2015,Li2016}, coupled optical fibers~\cite{Wimmer2017}, and solids~\cite{Banks2017,Luu2018}.
-On the other hand, a first manifestation of the quantum metric -- the so-called Wannier-spread functional of Bloch bands~\cite{Marzari1997} -- was recently measured in cold atoms~\cite{Asteria2018,Ozawa2018}.
-Nevertheless, a direct measurement of the complete QGT is still lacking.
+On the one hand, the local Berry curvature has been detected in ultracold atomic gases \cite{24,25,26}, coupled optical fibers \cite{27}, and solids \cite{28,29}.
+On the other hand, a first manifestation of the quantum metric --- the so-called Wannier-spread functional of Bloch bands \cite{30} --- was recently measured in cold atoms \cite{31}, based on the proposal \cite{32}; see \cite{12, 33,34,35} for other proposals to detect quantum geometry.
+Nevertheless, a direct and systematic measurement of the complete QGT has never been performed.